AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/share-projects.md

 >
 >* Users you share with can change the project date range.
 The date range you set for the project is shown by default.
 >
->* A project might become inaccessible if too many users try to access it at the same time.
+>* A project might become inaccessible if many users attempt to access a given link at the same time.
+By default, more than 190 people can access a single link every 5 minutes.
+If your organization reaches this limit, wait 5 minutes and then try accessing the link again.

 To share an Analysis Workspace project with anyone: